How does debt consolidation work?

 Homes and cars are used as collateral for your lender – they’ll be thought of as a ‘safety net’ to ensure that the lender will still be able to get their money if you fail to pay back the loan.
 It’s best to research a secured loan carefully to ensure you can make repayments; if you’re unable to keep up with repayments, your lender may repossess the item you’ve borrowed against to ensure full repayment.

 Alternative options to debt consolidation

-Taking out further loans if you’re already in debt is not always a good idea, especially if it encourages even more borrowing on top of the consolidated loan.
+Taking out further loans if you’re already in debt is not always ideathe best way to manage your money, especially if it encourages even more borrowing on top of the consolidated loan.
 It may also be the case that it’s not possible to get a consolidated loan, if you have a poor credit history.

 It is possible to arrange something called a Debt Management Plan, which is an agreement between a borrower and their lenders on how debts will be repaid.
 This will be arranged by a third party and may involve some kind of set-up or handling fee.

 There are providers that do this for free, such as StepChange, Payplan and National Debtline.
 These plans can be useful for people who are struggling to make repayments in the short-term and need to rearrange how they pay.

 For people in more serious debt, it may be necessary to consider insolvency procedures like a Debt Relief Order or an Individual Voluntary Arrangement.
 Both of these options are formal procedures which prevent creditors taking legal action for a period of time.